Our online application will guide you to submit an application for a course at the University of Melbourne.

 Is there an application fee?

-International students must pay an application fee of AUD $100.
+International students (except for Graduate Research applications) must pay an application fee of AUD $100.
 This must be paid online by credit card at the end of the online application process.

 This can be paid either online by credit card (at the end of the online application process), or you can print out the application fee payment form to pay by bank draft (bank cheque).